camohub/tatrytec-vue-admin/README.md

 # Axios
-- LoginForm component get the token from server.
-- Vuex User module setUser action sets the token header for all axios requests.
+- LoginForm component get the token from server and sets the token to localStorage and axios header for all requests.

 # Vuex
 - User module